alvii147/CrimeStatsAnalysis/docs/report/Report.md

 The following sections detail the data mining investigation that we conducted on the crime dataset.

 > :scroll: **Note**
-The code for the data mining along with all defined helper functions can be found in `src/data_mining/`
+The code for the data mining along with all defined helper functions can be found in `src/data_mining/`.
+Note that `matplotlib` and `scipy` will need to be installed for running them

 ## Goal